 When are KrisFlyer miles credited?

-Base miles, and bonus miles from SIA Group transactions will be directly credited to your KrisFlyer account at the end of each calendar month.
+Base miles, and bonus miles from SIA Group transactions will be directly credited to your KrisFlyer account once per calendar month.

 It’s a very different story for the bonus miles from dining, food delivery, online shopping, online travel and transport transactions.
 Of the 15 KrisFlyer miles per S$5 spent: